fgeorgatos/HPCBIOS/HPCBIOS_06-19.rst

 .. note::
-  Sites will provide a core set of open source utilities on all allocated HPC systems and non-storage user-accessible support servers, and installed in the users default path.
+  Sites will provide a core set of open source utilities on all allocated HPC systems and non-storage user-accessible support servers.
+  These should be installed in the users' default path or, provided via modulefiles.

   * BC Project HPCBIOS_06–19
   * Date of Policy: 2012-12-15